 The only personal information which we collect about you when you use our website is what you tell us about yourself, for example, by completing an online form when you accept an invitation to attend a seminar, or information you provide to us when you send us an email.
 We will record your email address if you send us an email.

 You should only provide us with someone else’s personal information where you have their express consent to do so and it is for the purpose of us providing services to you.
-Matters in this policy should be communicated to any person whose information you collect and provide to us.
-In providing such information you agree that you have obtained the relevant consent and this is authorised to do so.
+Matters in this policy should be communicated to any person whose personal information you collect and provide to us.
+In providing such information to us in the provision of our services to you, you agree that you have obtained the relevant consent from that person and are authorised to do so.

 There may be circumstances where we are provided with personal information which we did not actively seek.
 An example may be misdirected mail, or an excess of documents provided to us by clients.

-In such situations, our Privacy Officer will make a determination on whether we could have obtained the information lawfully in accordance with the APPs.
+In such situations, we will make a determination on whether we could have obtained the information lawfully in accordance with the APPs.
 If the information was not lawfully obtained it will be destroyed or de-identified.
 We will try to notify the relevant person, whose information has been mistakenly received, if this situation arises.

 We collect information primarily to ensure we have all the relevant and necessary information to provide our services to you.